-8.4.5.3.
+- 8.4.5.3.
+Gross Density Calculation.
+When calculating the allowed number of units based on maximum gross density, any fractional result shall be rounded up to the next whole number.
+For example, 15.1 units would be rounded up to 16 units.
+Gross density shall be calculated based on the entire development site, regardless of whether portions of the development site are in different MCMOD subdistricts. - 8.4.5.4.
 Setbacks, Applicability.
-Requirements for front, side, and rear yard setbacks apply to the principal building and all accessory buildings and structures on a lot, except for stairs, unenclosed porches with no more than forty-eight (48) square feet or floor area, bay or other projecting windows that are less than four (4) feet deep, or accessory buildings that are less than ten (10') in height and less than 120 square feet in total area.
+Requirements for front, side, and rear yard setbacks apply to the principal building and all accessory buildings and structures on a lot, except for stairs, unenclosed porches with no more than forty-eight (48) square feet of floor area, bay or other projecting windows that are less than four (4) feet deep, or accessory buildings that are less than ten (10) feet in height and less than one hundred twenty (120) square feet in total area. - 8.4.5.5.

-- 8.4.5.4.
 Front Setbacks for Buildings on Main Street.
-Where a proposed building will front on Main Street, its front setback requirement shall be calculated by averaging the front setbacks of the four closest principal buildings to the development site on the same side of the street, plus or minus five feet. - 8.4.5.5.
-Height Exceptions.
+Where a proposed building will front on Main Street, its front setback requirement shall be calculated by averaging the front setbacks of the four closest principal buildings to the development site on the same side of the street, plus or minus five feet. - 8.4.5.6.
+Building Height Exceptions.

 a.
-The height limits required by this section do not apply to: chimneys; antennae with support structure for personal use; flagpoles; ventilators; elevator machine rooms; mechanical equipment; towers, silos, spires, or other architectural features of buildings not used for human occupancy, not exceeding ten feet in height, and whose area is less than 10% of the principal building footprint.
-Elements that exceed the height limits required by this section must be screened from view or designed with the same level of detail and quality as the rest of the building.
+The building height limits required by this section do not apply to: chimneys; antennae with support structure for personal use; flagpoles; ventilators; elevator machine rooms; mechanical equipment; towers, silos, spires, or other architectural features of buildings not used for human occupancy, not exceeding ten feet in height, and whose area is less than 10% of the principal building footprint.
+Elements that exceed the building height limits required by this section must be screened from view or designed with the same level of detail and quality as the rest of the building.

 b.
 Mixed-Use.
-The Planning Board may allow, by a waiver during Site Plan Review, up to five additional feet of height for a mixed-use project when the applicant demonstrates that additional height is necessary to accommodate a ground floor commercial use, or due to unusual characteristics of the terrain surrounding the building.
+The Planning Board may allow, by a waiver during Site Plan Review, up to five additional feet of building height for a mixed-use project when the applicant demonstrates that additional height is necessary to accommodate a ground floor commercial use, or due to unusual characteristics of the terrain surrounding the building.

 c.
 Renewable Energy Installations.
-The Site Plan Review Authority may waive the height and setbacks in Section 8.4.4.5 Dimensional Standards to accommodate the installation of solar photovoltaic, solar thermal, living roofs, and other eco-roofs, energy storage, and air-source heat pump equipment.
+The Planning Board may waive the building height and setbacks in Section 8.4.5 Dimensional Standards to accommodate renewable energy installations, including but not limited to solar photovoltaic, solar thermal, living roofs, and other eco-roofs, energy storage, and airsource heat pump equipment.
 Such installations shall not create a significant detriment to abutters in terms of noise or shadow and must be appropriately integrated into the architecture of the building and the layout of the site.
 The installations shall not provide additional habitable space within the development.